Grrtzm/word2vec/readme.md

 ## Using Word2Vec for ‘Anomaly Detection’ in Windows Eventlogs
 ### _This is just a proof of concept, not a final product!_
 ---
-I used two different implementations of Word2Vec; the popular Gensim version and one built in Tensorflow.
+I used two different implementations of Word2Vec; [the popular Gensim version](https://github.com/Grrtzm/word2vec/blob/main/windows_eventlog_anomaly_detection_with_gensim_word2vec.ipynb) and [one built in Tensorflow](https://github.com/Grrtzm/word2vec/blob/main/windows_eventlog_anomaly_detection_with_tensorflow_word2vec.ipynb).
-The goal was to reproduce the same results in both versions, but i could not really accomplish this.
+The goal was to reproduce the same results in both versions, but i could not exactly reproduce the same results.
+Even more remarkable: After every training you get different 'Top 10' results, it varies every time.
+This applies for both the Gensim as well as the Tensorflow version.

 The Gensim version (based on gensim 4.12) is a bit of a black box.
 Tweaking the hyperparameters didn't give me better results.
 The Tensorflow version works better for me.
 Take a look at the results at the bottom of the Notebook.